Research Media Studies

 – Center for Digital Humanities (CDH), a joint initiative with the Free University of Amsterdam and the Royal Netherlands Academy of Arts and Sciences (KNAW).
 The CDH coordinates public-private research projects where humanities scholarship and informatics come together.

-Faculty and staff members have founded a wide variety of research groups, such as DATACTIVISM, CREATE (an ACHI’s research program) and the ASCA Cities project.
+Faculty and staff members have founded a wide variety of research projects, such as DATACTIVISM, CREATE (an ACHI’s research program) and the ASCA Cities project.
 Each year the New Media Team organizes a Summer and Winter School.